 We do not cover the cost of printing if your artwork is a digital piece.
 If you are selected for the longlist, you are responsible for printing your artwork, signing it and sending it to us.

 It is a good idea to take a scan of your artwork before you send it to us so you have a record of your work.

 Sketch For Survival Junior 2024: Full Terms and Conditions:

 - The competition is open to artists worldwide who qualify for the age categories (i.e. 16 or under) except for employees of the Real World Conservation Trust (RWCT), their immediate families, agents, or anyone else associated with administration of this competition.

 - Closing date for receipt of entries is midnight GMT on 30 June 2024.

 - To enter, complete the online submission form by the closing date.
 Do not post/mail your artwork to us.

-- The shortlists for the Awards will be announced on Thursday 22nd September.
-Winners will be announced at our Awards night in November.
+- The shortlists will be announced on Thursday 19 September.
+Winners will be announced at our Awards night in London on 14 November.

 - The RWCT has the right to publish all entries on its website explorersagainstextinction.co.uk and selected ones on its Social Media channels.

-- The RWCT reserves the right to publish as image of shortlisted artworks in its Sketch For Survival 2020 Book.
-They will not be reproduced elsewhere without the consent of the artist who retains all rights.
+- The RWCT reserves the right to publish images of shortlisted artworks in other promotional material associated with the campaign.
+Artworks will not be reproduced elsewhere without permission.

 - E-mail addresses will only be used by RWCT for updates on the competition in their newsletter which can be opted out of.
 They will not be disclosed to any other parties.